mas-bandwidth/netcode/STANDARD.md

     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [prefix byte] (uint8)           // prefix byte in packet. stops an attacker from modifying packet type.

-Packets are encrypted with a 64 sequence number that starts at zero and increases with each packet sent.
-Packets sent from the client to server are encrypted with the client to server key in the connect token for that client.
-Packets sent from the server to client are encrypted using the server to client key in the connect token for that client.
+Packets sent from client to server are encrypted with the client to server key in the connect token.

+Packets sent from server to client are encrypted using the server to client key in the connect token for that client.

 Post encryption, packets have the following format: